Polish President Duda infected with coronavirus; Swiatek goes into quarantine

 “The president is a young man, I think that he will pass the infection without problems,” Deputy Health Minister Waldemar Kraska told private radio RMF.

-He added that he expects that all people who had contact with Duda in recent days will be quarantined.
+He added that he expects everyone who had contact with Duda in recent days will be quarantined.
 This should include Swiatek, he said.

 Poland is seeing a sharp rise in COVID-19 cases, with new infections hitting a daily record of 13,632 on Friday.
 The country recorded 13,628 new cases on Saturday.